How to Become a Rock Climbing Instructor: Training Guide

 Learn to Climb

-On the Mendip Rock Skills Introduction Course You Will Cover:
+On the Introduction to Rock Climbing Course, You Will Cover:

 How to put on a harness and tie in to a rope